ehubbell/vite-plugin-yalc/README.md

 ```

-Or, to run a command abd then push your build into the store do the following:
+Or, to run a command and then push your build into the store do the following:

 ```ts
 // vite.config.ts